Puente del Congosto: Prehistory and Ancient Age

 One of the most important settlements in the surroundings of Mount Berrueco is Las Paredejas, located within the municipality of Medinilla, in the province of Ávila.
 It sits on a slightly elevated platform at the northern base of Mount Berrueco.
 This settlement was inhabited by the Vettones, a Celtic people who occupied the central region of the Iberian Peninsula.

 In the Plaza de los Dados, in front of the Town Hall, stands the Vettonian verraco.

-Map pf the pre-roman peoples of the Iberian peninsula before the Carthaginian conquest.
+Map of the pre-roman peoples of the Iberian peninsula before the Carthaginian conquest.